-Notice to Hong Kong investors: With respect to Notes (as defined in the offering circular appended hereto) to be listed on the Stock Exchange of Hong Kong Limited, the Issuer (as defined below) confirms that the Notes are intended for purchase by Professional Investors (as defined in Chapter 37 of the Listing Rules) only and will be listed on the Stock Exchange of Hong Kong Limited on that basis.
+Notice to Hong Kong investors: The Issuer confirms that the Notes (as defined below) are intended for purchase by professional investors (as defined in Chapter 37 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited) only and have been listed on The Stock Exchange of Hong Kong Limited on that basis.
 Accordingly, the Issuer confirms that the Notes are not appropriate as an investment for retail investors in Hong Kong.
 Investors should carefully consider the risks involved.

-PUBLICATION OF OFFERING CIRCULAR
+PUBLICATION OF OFFERING CIRCULAR AND PRICING SUPPLEMENT

-(incorporated in Hong Kong as a public limited company) (the "Issuer")
+(incorporated in Hong Kong with limited liability) (the "Issuer")